-While you wouldn’t know it today, Starbucks was in a major meltdown mode four years ago following the launch of the Great Recession.
+While you wouldn’t know it today, Starbucks was in a major meltdown mode seven years ago following the launch of the Great Recession.
 The stock price plummeted, scared-to-spend customers suddenly stopped coming in, and hundreds of stores were bleeding money.

 Knowing that the company was on the brink of disaster while annually spending $250 million dollars on full-time and part-time employee health care, institutional shareholders demanded that Schultz eliminate the benefit.
 Ignoring the huge cost-save and it’s potential to immediately drive up his firm’s share price, Schultz didn’t flinch.
 Believing that his providing health care was a competitive differentiator that allowed him to attract and retain great workers – people who would every day be counted on to deliver the brand’s high caliber customer service – he argued that making such a cut would be a pyrrhic victory.

 Maintaining the perk under that kind of financial pressure, and when so many other organizations acted differently, only led to greater employee loyalty and commitment.
 We now know that Starbucks rebounded and has seen its stock price fully recover.

 Were Schultz to only have consulted his mind in making this important decision, it’s almost certain he would have acted differently.
 His heart told him to look out for the people who worked for him and the lesson is they repaid in him kind.

 3. Wears His Heart On His Sleeve